Commercial Water Damage Restoration – Disaster Recovery, Serving NJ, NY, CT & PA

 Our experienced technicians have used our state of the art drying equipment and procedures to restore hundreds of water damaged commercial buildings in New Jersey, New York, Pennsylvania and Connecticut since 2008.
-Our large inventory of the latest drying and dehumidification equipment includes water extractors, water pumps, commercial heaters and air-conditioners and dehumidifiers as well hydroxyl generators to remove odor and air scrubbers XXL dehumidifiers, which we use to dry out commercial buildings, large manufacturing facilities and high-rise buildings.
+Our large inventory of the latest drying and dehumidification equipment includes water extractors, water pumps, commercial heaters, air-conditioners and dehumidifiers, as well hydroxyl generators to remove odor and air scrubbers and XXL dehumidifiers, which we use to dry out commercial buildings, large manufacturing facilities, and high-rise buildings.

 Commercial Flood / Water Damage Category Definitions

-Certain terms and definitions associated with water damage restoration exist.
-The following are definitions of terms used:
+Certain terms and definitions related to water damage restoration exist.
+These are definitions of terms utilized:

 - Appliance malfunctions involving domestic water supply lines;

-- Broken toilet tanks and toilet bowls that do not contain contaminants or additives.
+- Falling rainwater; and broken toilet water tanks and toilet bowls that do not contain contaminants or additives.

-Category 2 Water – Water containing a significant degree of chemical, biological and/or physical contamination and having the potential to cause discomfort or sickness if consumed by or exposed to humans.
-Category 2 Commercial Water Damage is also referred to as “gray water.”
-Gray water carries microorganisms and nutrients for microorganisms.
+Category 2 Water – Water that contains a significant degree of chemical, biological and/or physical contamination and having the potential to result in discomfort or sickness if consumed by or exposed to humans.
+Category 2 water is also often called “gray water.”
+Gray water contains microorganisms and nutrients for microorganisms.

-Examples of gray water sources may include, but are not necessarily limited to the following:
+Examples of gray water sources can include, but aren’t necessarily limited to the following:

 - Discharge from dishwashers or washing machines;

-- Overflows from toilet bowls with some urine (no feces)
+- Flows over from toilet bowls along with some urine (no feces)